-Our Congregation acts to promote and preserve environmental justice.
+Our Congregation acts to promote and preserve environmental and climate justice.

 The seventh UU Principle is “Respect for the interdependent web of all existence of which we are a part.”
 At UU Falmouth we help each other to act as environmental stewards.
 We strive to live “green” as individuals, as a community, and with other groups on the Cape and around the planet.
 (An article by Reverend Bob Murphy of the Unitarian Universalist Church of Tarpon Springs, FL: Environmental Justice and the Unitarian Universalists

 We are a UUA accredited Green Sanctuary congregation meaning we have made a commitment to make every aspect of congregational life as sustainable and environmentally responsible as possible.

 You can start living as a Green Sanctuary in everything you do to save Earth and life as we know it!
 Make as many of these changes as you can:

 1) Stop using oil and gas: Switch to renewable energy sources now to get to zero carbon emissions

 2) Get rid of your gas vehicle and use an electric one when you must drive

 3) Cut down on flying and sailing on cruise liners and switch them to hydrogen power

 4) Reuse, reduce, and recycle in every part of your life to get to zero waste